 Scholars tend to look intelligent but somewhat unexpressive and socially detached.
 They usually have a large, flat forehead and relatively hollow, deadpan features.
 The mouth is naturally shut rather than open.
 In contrast to the Sage, the Scholar’s face looks like it isn’t used much for expressiveness.

 With Scholars, it’s all happening inside the head; their mind is always busy processing, absorbing, learning.
-Overall, I would say Scholars have a look of benign detachment.
+Overall, I would say Scholars have a look of interested detachment.

-Typical traits: curious, knowledgeable, analytical, dry, pedantic, detached, neutral, aloof.
+Typical traits: curious, knowledgeable, analytical, dry, pedantic, detached, aloof.

 S A G E